kgeoffrey/SmoothLpRegressions/README.md

 ## Data

-Here I have a noisy, synthetic test data set.
-The L0-norm is least affected by outliers and the L-Infinity_Norm the most:
+Here I have a noisy, assymetrical test data set.
+The L0-norm is least affected by outliers and the L-∞-Norm the most:

 <p align="center">
 <img src="../master/img/comparison.png" alt="drawing" width="600"/>